Background-Aware Defect Generation for Robust Industrial Anomaly Detection: Experiment

 \subsubsection{Qualitative Analysis}

-We extend our anomaly detection experiment to analyze the effect of the synthetic datasets from the perspective of the training loss landscape \citep{li2018visualizing}, where we visualize the loss landscape of each normal and anomaly training dataset without synthetic instances in Figure. \ref{fig:loss_landscape}.
-According to several studies \citep{jiang2019fantastic, kim2023saal} indicating that attaining a loss flat minima is closely related to model generalization, our methodology enables more robust learning for unseen anomalies.
-Especially, loss landscape of anomaly samples is flatter than other baselines, which demonstrates our better performance given anomalies in both image and pixel levels.
+To illustrate how unrealistic synthetic data can compromise the robustness of anomaly detection, we extend our experiments by analyzing the impact of synthetic datasets through the lens of the training loss landscape \citep{li2018visualizing}.
+Specifically, we visualize the loss landscapes of normal and anomaly training datasets without synthetic instances in Figure. \ref{fig:loss_landscape}.
+Prior studies \citep{jiang2019fantastic, kim2023saal} suggest that achieving a flat minimum in the loss function is strongly associated with better model generalization.
+Following this insight, our approach facilitates more robust learning for detecting unseen anomalies.
+Since a lower first eigenvalue of the loss Hessian corresponds to a flatter loss landscape, our detection model exhibits superior generalization compared to other baselines, validating its effectiveness in capturing anomalies at both the image and pixel levels.